trustgraph-ai/trustgraph/README.md

 Once the knowledge graph and embeddings have been built or a knowledge core has been loaded, RAG queries are launched with a single line:

 ```
-tg-query-graph-rag -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
+tg-invoke-graph-rag -q "What are the top 3 takeaways from the document?"
 ```

 ## Agent Flow